Accordion in music: Use in popular music

+The accordion is popular among folk punk and folk rock bands who perform music from countries that often use the accordion, such as in the subgenres of celtic punk and gypsy punk.
+Such bands include The Dreadnoughts, Gogol Bordello, the Zydepunks, and Flogging Molly.

 The accordion has been a primary instrument in Mexican music.
 It is mostly associated with Norteño music, which has become one of the most popular music genres in Mexico since the 1990s, but the instrument is also featured in other genres such as Cumbia.
-Ramon Ayala is arguably the best-known accordion player in Mexico; nicknamed the "King of the accordion", Ayala has recorded over 113 albums since the 1960s.
+Ramón Ayala is arguably the best-known accordion player in Mexico; nicknamed the "King of the accordion", Ayala has recorded over 113 albums since the 1960s.

 Additionally, the accordion became a fixture in merengue music, a genre that is representative of the Dominican Republic.

 In some countries, such as Brazil, the accordion is a fixture in mainstream popular music (evidenced by mainstream groups such as Falamansa, Michel Teló, Avioes do Forró).
 The instrument is commonly learned by teenagers and enjoys a popularity comparable to the guitar.
 In some regions (such as the North-East, where it is called sanfona), the accordion surpasses the guitar in popularity among the youth.
 In Brazil, however, the accordion uses normally a very dry tuning, which dissociates it from the wetter sound found in European folk music.

 The instrument was also used in the Disney song "Whale of a Tale" from 20,000 Leagues Under the Sea, as well as Donald Duck's song, "Quack Quack Quack".
 It was used in a Christmas setting for the song "Nuttin' for Christmas".

 The composer Tomohito Nishiura frequently uses the accordion in the Professor Layton series of games, for example in "Laboratory" or "Don Paolo's Theme".
 However, when 'Live Versions' of the soundtracks are released, the accordion is occasionally replaced (such as in "London 3" from Professor Layton and the Unwound Future).
 Every 'theme' for a game uses the accordion in some capacity.